 In order effectively include parents on the IEP team, team members should be trained in working with linguistically and culturally diverse parents.

 However, there is no provision in the IDEA that would authorize the IEP Team to remove the ELL designation before the student has attained English proficiency.
-In addition, other LEA and/or school personnel do not have the authority under Federal law to remove a student's ELL designation solely because the student has an IEP.
+In addition, other districts and/or school personnel do not have the authority under Federal law to remove a student's ELL designation solely because the student has an IEP.

 - What do school districts need to provide when evaluating ELL students for special education services and providing special education and English language assistance services?